Syssos/Learning_Go/0x06_Pointers/README.md

 **<0xc00010a050> This is a test**

-The code above is starting to look silmular to what we saw in the 00_Pointers example, however we are pasing the variable through a function.
+The code above is starting to look similar to what we saw in the 00_Pointers example, however we are passing the variable through a function.

-Pointers are not something you will always use when writing Go code, however they are important to understand as there will be times they are needed to acheive a softwares end goal.
+Pointers are not something you will always use when writing Go code, however they are important to understand as there will be times they are needed to achieve a softwares end goal.

 ## Conclusion

-While the use of a pointer can be pretty straight forward, knwoing when to utilize them can make all the difference.
+While the use of a pointer can be pretty straight forward, knowing when to utilize them can make all the difference.
 Using pointers helps keep the program light weight as it can reduce the amount of memory used by the program, however this introduces problems that can be tricky to track down if one is not paying attention.